diegoparra/es-health-check/README.md

 # es-health-check

 This is a small project to monitor a ElasticSearch cluster health check.
-Basically it just query the health check url and search by the `green` into the body response.
+Basically it just query the health check url and search by the string `green` from the body response.

 ## Pre req
 In order to run this project you must have: